hmslima/sambahsacompletegrammar/sambahsa.md

 **Ne weiko in tod dom esdi i payghent me –** I don't live in that house even if they pay me.

+**I men Chineses name ir land Zhōngguó, quo hat dahn id Sambahsa Giungkwok, esdi tod nam est neter nudt in id official nam ios Popules Respublic China, ni in tod ios Respublic China (Taywan) –** Chinese do call their country Zhōngguó, what has given the Sambahsa Giungkwok, even if this name is neither used in the official name of the People's Republic of China, nor in Taiwan's one

 **Eni {Eni} –** within, inside

 ***El kwaun est eni id dom –** The dog is inside the house.*